Artie Lange: Arrests, return to jail, and rehabilitation

 On December 15, 2017, Lange pleaded guilty to possessing 81 bags of heroin in exchange for the earlier charge of possession of cocaine being dropped.
 He then checked himself into rehab on a private jet paid for by two fellow comics.
 Lange left rehab in January 2018, and began an outpatient rehab program for five days a week with regular urine tests.
 He reasoned his drug relapse down to anger.
 On June 1, 2018, Lange was sentenced to four years of probation with orders to complete 50 hours of community service and complete further outpatient rehabilitation.

 In November 2018, Lange announced his decision to enter inpatient rehabilitation with comedian Bob Levy, after breaking his four-year probation by testing positive twice for cocaine and opioids.
 On several occasions he left rehab to perform stand-up comedy gigs before returning to the facility on the same night.
 On January 30, 2019, Lange was placed into custody for possession of a controlled substance and checked into a treatment center.
-In April 2019, comedian Russ Meneve filmed Lange carrying out court-ordered community work as a trash collector and posted it online.

 A month later, Lange posted a tweet which revealed he had moved on to work at a gas station.
 On May 21, Lange was arrested on a drug court warrant for violating the conditions of his probation program.
 On June 10, after 21 days in jail, he was released and began a new in-patient program.
 Radar Online reported in August 2019 that Lange was progressing in rehab and would remain at least through September.
 He was scheduled to return to a New Jersey court where a jail sentence was a possibility.
 On September 10, 2019, Lange left rehab and announced that had been sober for more than seven months.
 On January 30, 2020, Lange announced that he had been sober for one year.